 |Air Fill||Number of Guides||6|

 Walindi is approximately a 45-minute drive from the airport in Hoskins in West New Britain Province.

 What to expect

 Walindi’s dive centre is located right on the premises.
-It has three dedicated aluminium dive vessels, ‘Ema’, ‘Charmain’ and ‘Cheyne’, which allow divers to split up divers smaller groups and guarantees uncrowded diving experiences in pristine waters.
+It has three dedicated aluminum dive vessels, ‘Ema’, ‘Charmain’ and ‘Cheyne’, which allow divers to split up divers smaller groups and guarantees uncrowded diving experiences in pristine waters.
 There are not more than 8-12 divers on each boat.
 Dives are supervised by one of the resident dive masters.
-Aluminium tanks and dive gear is stored on land right next to the jetty where the dive boats are moored.
+Aluminum tanks and dive gear is stored on land right next to the jetty where the dive boats are moored.

 Dive Day Boats